-The Math and Science Resource Center's (MSRC) mission is to create an effective learning environment for all Temple undergraduates.
-The MSRC provides academic support and resources for a range of courses from mathematics and statistics to biology, chemistry and physics.
-The services and resources are not only for students who are experiencing difficulties with their studies, but also for those excelling in their academic endeavors.
+The Math and Science Resource Center's (MSRC) mission is to create a dynamic, effective learning environment for Temple undergraduate students.
+The MSRC provides academic services and resources for a range of courses from mathematics and statistics to biology, chemistry and physics.
+The services and resources are available to all students: those who are experiencing difficulties in a course, as well as those already excelling academically.

-The MSRC offers individual tutoring throughout the semester that enables students to stay on top of their studies.
+The MSRC offers individual tutoring throughout the semester to help students learn and master math and science course content.
 MSRC tutors are graduate and upper-level undergraduate students majoring in Biology, Chemistry, Mathematics, Physics, Statistics and related fields.
-These highly-motivated students receive special training to deliver comprehensive instruction in their specific field of study.
-Tutors are eager to help all students achieve their academic goals.
-Tutors are particularly sensitive to students who are new to University-level courses or who are experiencing the course material for the first time.
+These tutors receive special training to develop effective tutoring strategies in their specific field of study.
+This training prepares tutors to help students, especially those new to University-level courses, overcome their difficulties.
 Students who are unable to visit a tutor during the MSRC's hours of operation can receive tutoring via the Internet at www.temple.edu/msrc.
-A tutor will review questions submitted via this website and respond within twenty-four hours.
+A tutor will review questions submitted via this website and respond within 24 hours.

-The MSRC offers an array of additional resources beyond our tutoring services to help all Temple students achieve academic excellence.
-After receiving input from faculty, tutors use problem sets to conduct exam review sessions throughout the semester, emphasizing fundamental principles introduced in the classroom.
+In addition to tutoring services, the MSRC provides an array of resources to help Temple students achieve their academic goals.
+Tutors use sample problem sets approved by academic departments to conduct exam review sessions that emphasize fundamental principles introduced in the classroom.
 At the end of each semester, final exam review sessions are provided for classes with high enrollments.
-During these sessions, tutors address specific questions students may have and reinforce material presented during the course.
+During these sessions, tutors reinforce material presented during the course and address specific questions students may have.

-Another resource available at the MSRC is a dedicated computer laboratory/classroom designed for mathematics, science, and other students who are required to complete web-based assignments or use specialized software.
-The workstations have Internet access and available connections to both color and laser printers.
+The MSRC has a fully-equipped computer laboratory/classroom designed for working in mathematics and science, and for assisting other students who are working on web-based assignments or need to use specialized software such as Matlab or Maple.
+The workstations have both color and laser printers to produce finished, high-quality assignments.
 The MSRC also has a Laptop Loaner Program so that students can access online assignments and software while working with a tutor.
 In addition to the computer laboratory, the MSRC also has a resource library where students may borrow materials, such as textbooks, student solutions manuals, reference books, and programmable calculators.

-Appointments are never necessary!
 A valid Temple student ID is all that is needed to use any of the MSRC's resources or services.
-Visit the MSRC office or website (www.temple.edu/msrc) for up-to-date announcements and resources!
+Visit the MSRC office or website (www.temple.edu/msrc) for up-to-date announcements and resources.

 The Russell Conwell Educational Services Center